No More, Dirty and Way too Much:

 3 Big Water Challenges (and what we can do about them)

 Our world is facing water challenges that are only expected to grow.
 What can we do when the tap runs dry?
-When our cities flood?
+Or when our cities flood?
 When our water is too dirty to use?
 Here's a snapshot of three major water issues and how nature can help address them.

 1: No More Water